liu-xb/RAM/README.md

 ```
 sh train_veri.sh
 ```
-Note that, we actually train the RAM in a step-by-step manner as we present in our paper.
-So that, directly train the whole RAM may result in performance a little lower than we report in our paper.
+The final model is "snapshot/veri-RAM-finetune_iter_60000.caffemodel".
 Our models on VeRi can be downloaded from [here](https://pan.baidu.com/s/17fnjp1fAvWNmIrF1wzkQqg).

 We provide a new caffe layer to sample mini-batch.
-Please refer to "prototxt/train_attribute.prototxt" for an example of usage.
+Please refer to "prototxt/train_RAM.prototxt" for an example of usage.

 ## Evaluate the performance